Óscar R. Benavides: Early life

+Military career

 Caquetá River campaign

 Upon returning to Peru in December 1910, Benavides was designated commanding officer of Infantry Battalion N° 9, garrisoned in Chiclayo, on the Northern Pacific Coast of Peru.
 In February 1911, the Peruvian Government ordered Benavides to lead Battalion Nº 9 to the Northeastern border with Colombia in the Peruvian Amazon.
 Colombia had established a fortified post at La Pedrera on the southern bank of the Caquetá River, which, according to the Porras-Tanco Argáez Treaty of 1909, was within Peruvian territory.

 Battalion N° 9 had to travel more than 2,000 kilometers, passing over the roadless Andean range at Cajamarca and Chachapoyas to the Amazonian jungle.
 At Balsapuerto, at the headwaters of the Huallaga River, the expedition prepared rafts and obtained canoes, traveling downstream to Yurimaguas on the Huallaga, and thence by boat to Iquitos on the Amazon River.
 The naval expedition, consisting of one gunboat and four boats, set out from Iquitos on June 29, 1911, four months after departing Chiclayo.
 On July 10 it faced La Pedrera with blazing flags.
 After an exchange of notes in which the Colombian Commander refused to vacate the position, Commander Benavides initiated the attack.
 The triumph of the Peruvian forces was complete.
 But on July 24, to his dismay, Commander Benavides was informed that the Peruvian and Colombian Governments had signed a treaty whereby the Peruvian forces were to abandon the Caquetá and to withdraw to the Putumayo River.

 On July 28, 1911, the Peruvian forces still at La Pedrera celebrated Independence Day.
 But they lacked equipment to protect themselves from the climate, diseases, and infections endemic to the region.
 On July 29, the troops underwent a terrible epidemic of yellow fever and beriberi.
 Lacking medicines, the troops were cruelly decimated.

 On August 4, Commander Benavides returned to Iquitos.
 He was promoted to the rank of Infantry Colonel; but Benavides wrote in his diary: "I have suffered so much that the victory obtained and the ovations and promotion conferred on me have not gratified me in the way many assume, as they would have without so much misfortune".

 The Government sent Benavides to Europe for treatment of beriberi.
 When he returned to Peru on April 8, 1912, he was received as a national hero, and in his honor a parade took place in Lima, along the Jirón de la Unión to the Plaza de Armas.
 On this occasion, he met his distant cousin Francisca Benavides Diez Canseco, whom he married a few months later.
 Benavides was appointed to the position of General Commander of the Third Region in Arequipa.
 In November 1913, Benavides was designated Head of the Army General Staff in Lima.

-On July 16, 1913 he was shot in the arm in a bandit attack on his troops.
+On July 16, 1913, he was shot in the arm in a bandit attack on his troops.
 He was shot again on the same day by an ally's stray bullet.
-Neither of the wounds were fatal (or even near fatal), but it did put a damper on his fighting abilities.
+Neither of the wounds were fatal (or even near fatal), but they did diminish his fighting abilities.